 Skunks are nocturnal, which means they sleep during the day and are awake at night.
 They can be seen during the day, but they are much more active at night.
 So you’re more likely to get sprayed at night.

-Skunks are more likely to spray other animals than they are to humans.
-Most humans don’t come across as much of a threat from afar.
+Skunks are more likely to spray other animals than they are humans.
+Most humans don’t pose a threat from afar.
 But animals have a natural instinct to attack or protect themselves.

 How To Repel Skunks

 Repelling skunks is the only way to get rid of them unless you’re willing to trap them.
 But we’ll go over trapping skunks later.
 For now, we’ll focus on the different ways you can repel skunks and keep them away.

 A repellant system is one of the most surefire ways to repel skunks.
 It can work for all kinds of animals and pests.
 It usually works electronically and can cost anywhere from $10 to $300 depending on the system you choose.

 Homemade repellant is the cheapest way to get rid of skunks.
 You can use a mixture of jalapeno juices, cayenne, and other spicy ingredients and spray it in problem areas.
 Or you can spray predator urine in the same areas.

 Skunks despise bright lights.
 After all, they are nocturnal.
 Using yard lights to shine on areas where you’ve seen skunks can prevent them from returning.
 They’ll go back to their natural habitat, where it’s dark when they’re awake.